 1.3 CUTTING STAGE’S GARMENT QUALITY CONTROL

-Just after the tests have been carried out, one can proceed into the cutting stage.
+Just after the tests have been carried out, one can proceed to the cutting stage.
 The cutting stage is as delicate as every other stage.
 One should never use side knives in cutting fabric, as this is bad for the material.
 There are machines and tools specifically created for this purpose.
 The value of the fabric must be maintained.

 To decide the front and back of the cloth, one can check through the width of the cloth.
 This can also be done based on the sample of the fabric found on the cardboard.
 The size of wide fabrics cut, particularly the embroidered and printed types, would be directly affected by an inconsistency in the width of the marker.
-There have been times when suppliers did not specifically inspect the width of the fabric and ended up cutting carelessly, increasing losses.
+There have been times when suppliers did not specifically inspect the width of the fabric and ended up cutting carelessly increasing losses.

 (Figure 1-3 Garment fabric cutting process)

 You should examine the pattern carefully while cutting.
 Check if there is a problem with the pattern or the grading.
 You ought to check if there are any issues with the construction of your clothes.
 Check the width of the fabric and whether the fabric varies in color.
 After cutting, the piece should be closely examined for incorrect cutting issues.
 You will need to validate the pieces for parts of the production to make sure that they are all in order to enable design matching.

 The course of joining the cut material to forming a prototype can be delicate.
 This process requires continuous proofing.
 Proofing is an important part of prototype making, and in cases where patterns are to be made, workers must be careful in this regard.